 Let’s start this guide with a simple question: What is a research proposal?

-Research or thesis proposal is a scientific or academic dissertation used to propose a research project containing around 2500 worlds.
+Research or dissertation proposal is a scientific or academic dissertation used to propose a research project containing around 2500 worlds.
 These proposals are very important as they are usually used to ask for a budget for your research project from an individual or an institution.
 A research proposal is supposed to convince the funding body that the knowledge you’ll acquire using this method will be an important asset to the scientific community.

 So how to write a research proposal and what should it contain?

 When thinking of a title for your research proposal, make sure it is short.
 It should briefly explain the topic and content of your research.
 Think of something that is catchy and captures the attention of your supervisors, and try to make them interested in the topic.
 They should approach your dissertation eagerly.
+Browse our research topics to come up with some interesting ideas.

 There are no strict rules about presenting your research problem — it all depends on your creativity.
 Try to present the case in a way that is most likely to gain approval from your supervisors.